 15th International Symposium on District Heating and Cooling

-For the first time in its almost 30-year history, the International Symposium on District Heating and Cooling will take place under the auspices of the Technology Collaboration Programme on District Heating and Cooling (DHC TCP).
+For the first time in its almost 30-year history, the International Symposium on District Heating and Cooling will take place under the auspices of the DHC TCP from 4-7 September 2016 in Korea.
 For more information visit the website here.

 Achievements of appliance energy efficiency standards and labelling (EESL) programmes

-This recent report from the TCP on Energy Efficient End-Use Equipment (4E TCP) - Achievements of Appliance EESL Programmes - outlines the historic achievements of energy efficiency standards and labelling programmes that operate in more than 80 countries around the world, and apply to more than 50 different types of appliances and equipment.
+This recent report from the 4E TCP - Achievements of Appliance EESL Programmes - outlines the historic achievements of energy efficiency standards and labelling programmes that operate in more than 80 countries around the world, and apply to more than 50 different types of appliances and equipment.
 Read what impact they have made in saving energy, greenhouse gas emissions and on the price of appliances.
 Download here.